hashicorp/vagrant/docs/base_boxes.md

 ### Creating and Configuring the Virtual Machine

 Base boxes must be created using the [VirtualBox](http://www.virtualbox.org) tool itself.
-Since we're working at such a "low level" relative to Vagrant, base boxes must be created outside of Vagrant.
 This documentation will not cover the basics of setting up the virtual machine except for some specific guidelines to follow:

 * Make sure you allocate enough **disk space** in a **dynamically resizing drive**.
   Typically, we use a 40 GB drive, which is big enough for almost everything.
 * Make sure the default memory allocation is _not too high_.
 Most people don't want to download a box to find it using 1 GB of RAM.
 We typically set it at 360 MB to start, since that is the size of most small slices.
-The RAM is configurable by the user at run-time using their Vagrantfile.
+The RAM is configurable by the user at run-time using their [Vagrantfile](/docs/vagrantfile.html).
 * Disable audio, usb, etc. controllers unless they're needed.
-Most web applications don't need to play music!
-Save resources by disabling these features.
+Most applications don't need to play music!
+So save resources by disabling these features.

 Now this is **really important**: Make sure the network controller is set to **NAT**.
 For port forwarding to work properly, NAT must be used.
 Bridged connects are not supported since it requires the machine to specify which device it is bridged to, which is unknown.

-Now go ahead and boot up the Virtual Machine and install the operating system.
+Now go ahead and boot up the Virtual Machine, insert the DVD or attach the ISO file you're installing the operating system from, and follow the install procedure.

 <div class="info">
   <h3>Size does matter!</h3>
   <p>
-    Having an environment you can send and have others boot up is really neat, but not very portable if your file is a 5GB download.
-Even 1GB is pushing the limits.
-You should aim for a final Box size of no more than 500mb.
-In order to acehive that size, there is a few things you can do.
+    Having an environment you can send and have others boot up is really neat, but not very portable if your file is a 5 GB download.
+Even 1 GB is pushing the limits.
+You should aim for a final Box size of no more than 500 MB.
+In order to achieve that size, there is a few things you can do.
   </p>
   <ul>
     <li>Install the operating system without a GUI.
 That is, when prompted,
       deselect the option to install a desktop environment.
-On a Debian Lenny install, the final box size difference between an OS with and without a desktop environment way a whole 1GB.
-You'll need a good knowledge of command line commands if you go this route.</li>
+On a Debian Lenny install, the final size difference between an OS with and without a desktop environment was a whole 1 GB.</li>
     <li>Clear the system cache before you export at the end.
 You don't need tmp
-      files, or cache system packages.
-In the case of Debian or Ubuntu based OSs, you can clean the cache with `apt-get clean`.</li>
+      files, or cached system packages.
+In the case of Debian or Ubuntu based operating systems, you can clean the cache with `apt-get clean`.</li>
     <li>Where possible, avoid installing all the documentation.
 When installing
-      RubyGems for example, append `--no-rdoc --no-ri` to the install command.</li>
+      RubyGems for example, append `--no-rdoc --no-ri` to the install commands.</li>
   </ul>
 </div>